-Glenn Sun is a third-year undergraduate math major at UCLA.
+Glenn Sun is a fourth-year undergraduate math major at UCLA.
 He is strongly interested in combinatorics and theoretical computer science, and has experience TAing for classes in various high school summer programs.
 In his free time, he watches anime and Kdramas, cooks, and plays video games.

 Chynna Swift is a fourth year pre-med student majoring in microbiology, immunology, and molecular genetics (MIMG) and minoring in Spanish.
 She has a passion for math and she is honored to be able to carry on Olga Radko‘s legacy by showing young students the beauty of math as well.
 This will be her 4th year in the Math Circle and she is excited to be the lead instructor of Intermediate 1B this year.
 She loves that she has been able to see her students grow as mathematicians and kind humans over the years!
 Outside of Math Circle, she is involved in virology research, she is a part in UCLA’s Afrikan Student Union as president of Curls U, and she loves going to concerts, Disneyland, and the beach.

 Joshua Swift is a second-year undergrad student studying Molecular, Cell and Developmental Biology at UCLA.
-This is his first year in the Math Circle and he is currently an assistant instructor in Intermediate 1B.
+This is his second year in the Math Circle and he is currently an assistant instructor in Intermediate 1B.
 Josh is a member of the UCLA Football team and loves to play video games, listen to music, and work out in his free time.

 Yan Tao is a third-year undergrad pure mathematics major here at UCLA, and this is his third year teaching at the LAMC.
 In the future he plans to go to graduate school to study differential geometry or another closely related mathematical area.
 Before coming to UCLA, he taught some classes of a similar nature for the San Diego Math Circle in high school.
 He also has plenty of competition math experience from elementary school, middle school, high school, and here at UCLA, where he scored in the top 500 on last year’s Putnam.
 He is also a peer mentor for the UCLA Regents Scholar Society.